Dance and health: Treatment of injuries

 RICE (Rest, Ice, Compression, Elevation) is generally regarded as a good first aid therapy for most dance injuries before an ambulance arrives, or even for what may be thought of as minor injuries.
 Pain and inflammation can be reduced using a non-steroidal anti-inflammatory drug (NSAID) in a gel applied to the affected area (not on broken skin).
 Note, however, that masking pain to continue dancing is dangerous as it can easily make an injury worse.

 Stress

 Professional dancers may experience chronic workplace stress due to uncertain work security and shifting work environments.
 The average income for a ballet dancer is low, and competition for jobs is very high.
 The median hourly wage for dancers was estimated at $17.49 in May 2019.
 In addition to the stress that may be caused by this, dancers also may experience the psychological distress from technical and physical perfectionism.
-In a survey of 300 professional dancers, 40% were tobacco smokers in contrast with the Center for Disease Control average of 24% of American women and 29% of American men aged 18–34.
+In a survey of 300 professional dancers, 40% were tobacco smokers in contrast with the Centers for Disease Control average of 24% of American women and 29% of American men aged 18–34.